jastek69/intelligent-document-processing-with-amazon-bedrock/mcp/server/README.md

 **The script will:**
 - ✅ Fetch the latest bearer token from AWS Secrets Manager
 - ✅ Automatically locate your Cline MCP settings file
-- ✅ Update the `tabulate-bedrock` server configuration
+- ✅ Update the `idp-bedrock` server configuration
 - ✅ Create a backup of your config before changes
 - ✅ Preserve all other settings unchanged